ARS-SWRC/rhem_batch_csip/README.md

 This script depends on the RHEM CSIP web service.
 More information can be found describing this web service at the following URL: https://alm.engr.colostate.edu/cb/item/27202

-This script can be downloaded from the following website: https://apps.tucson.ars.ag.gov/rhem/docs
+This script will also be available for downloaded from the following website: https://apps.tucson.ars.ag.gov/rhem/docs